Background pattern

 Effects on Prostate-Specific Antigen (PSA)

 Propecia may affect a blood test called PSA (Prostate-Specific Antigen) for detecting prostate cancer.
-If you have had a PSA test, you must inform your doctor or pharmacist that you are taking Propecia, as it decreases PSA levels.
+If you have had a PSA test, you should inform your doctor or pharmacist that you are taking Propecia, as it decreases PSA levels.

 Effects on fertility